StationPlaylist.com

 • Instant jingles (carts) can be easily played at any time.

-• the carts can be displayed on a permanent form on a second monitor for instant access (mouse/touch screen, or keyboard shortcuts).
+• the carts can be displayed as buttons to press (mouse/touch screen, or keyboard shortcuts).

 • announcement breaks can be planned ahead of time.